Redstone1024/Fursuit-CylinderFan/README.md

 **CylinderFan-Master-Body.stl** - Position the fan upward and add support to the lower **plane** at the lanyard.

+**CylinderFan-Master-FanMount.stl** - Add a cylinder to the large center hole, set up layer 0 top, bottom, and walls with 15% honeycomb fill.

 **CylinderFan-Nozzle-\*.stl** - Add support to the outer circle below.
 Pause the print and add the magnet while the magnet hole closes the layer.

 **CylinderFan-Electronic-Body.stl** - Print the LED translucent faces with a white filament.
 Add support to bottom slide.